fijianfugufish/9Z/how to play.md

 - The red button selects the hard difficulty
 - The purple button selects the extreme difficulty

+Locked difficulties will appear black.
+To unlock them, beat 9 waves of on the previous difficulty, or hack the json file.
+(I don't care)

 ## easy controls
 - WASD to move
+- SPACE to shoot

 ## controls
 - Hold Q and a WASD direction to break a block